Southern Cascades | Mount Rainier Area

 Site Established: 1933

 Date Visited: 8/30/17

-Gobblers Knob is the lowest of Rainier’s lookouts but the closest to the mountain, which means views of the Mountain are tremendous!
-This is also one of the few lookouts that affords a bicycling opportunity, as you can ride part way on the still closed Westside Road.
+Gobblers Knob is one of four remaining fire lookouts inside Mount Rainier National Park.
+The lookout is the lowest elevation but also closest to the mountain.
+This is also one of the few lookouts that affords a bicycling opportunity as you can ride part way on the still closed Westside Road.

 Photos from 2017 visit.

 Gobblers Knob was built in 1933 according to the National Park’s standard lookout design.
 Storms damaged the roof of the lookout in 2006, but it has since been repaired.
 It’s often staffed on summer weekends by park service rangers or volunteers and was placed on the National Register of Historic Places in March, 1991.